 Smoking equipment that we used:

 - Cast Iron Divider from Primo

 - The Flame Boss 500

-- Pecan Cooking Chunks from Cutting Edge Firewood
+- Pecan Cooking Chunks or Cherry Cooking Chunks from Cutting Edge Firewood

-I had to choose which type of wood to smoke with as well.
-The Pecan chunks were recently featured in Garden and Gun magazine, so they seemed like the best option for my first smoke.
-I’ve never cooked with or tried pecan before, so I was excited to try it.
+We had to choose which type of wood to smoke with as well and, as the Pecan chunks were recently featured in Garden and Gun magazine, they are a great option.

 How to Smoke your First Pork Butt (or Boston Butt)